 The old corn exchange – where much of the area’s corn, barley etc was bought and sold in the eighteenth and nineteenth centuries – has been turned into a gorgeous shopping arcade.
 Here you’ll find still more boutique shops and pretty cafes, such as Tiffin Coffee and Cafe W.

-The Leeds Festival, with its cousin Reading festival, is one of the main music festivals of the year in the UK.
+The Leeds Festival, along with its cousin Reading Festival, is one of the leading music festivals of the year in the UK.

-Usually taking place in late August, at Bramham Park, the festival has attracted bands as such as Nirvana, Oasis, Metallica and Radiohead in the past.
-The Foo Fighters are the headline act in 2019.
+It usually takes place in late August, at Bramham Park.
+Leeds Festival has attracted bands such as Nirvana, Oasis, Metallica, Foo Fighters, and Radiohead in the past.

 Thought Bubble Comic Art Festival